|

 astral-navigation net was another component that had no

-real accountability by design.
+use.
 The red line was an Elite

 in A'zoth over there?"
 "I believe so," the lieutenant replied.